 The Neurobehavioral Unit (NBU) is a unique, 16-bed inpatient unit dedicated to the assessment and treatment of children and adolescents with developmental disabilities and intellectual disabilities who have severe behavioral problems.
 Behavioral problems treated on the NBU include, but are not limited to, self-injury, aggression, noncompliance, property destruction, pica, obsessive-compulsive and ritualistic behaviors, mood instability and other explosive outbursts.
 The treatment model consists of integrated behavioral and pharmacological interventions and the evaluation of those interventions through 24/7 data collection and analysis.

 Prior to admission, senior nurses, in collaboration with other team members, review the inpatient admission packet and the patient’s medical history.
 Once this review is completed, a treatment plan can be developed and individual needs and necessary equipment can be identified and obtained.
-Upon admission, each patient is assigned a primary and associate nurse.

 Pediatric nurse practitioners (PNPs) are assigned to patients admitted to the NBU.
 PNPs provide daily medical management and oversight in collaboration with attending psychiatrists, attending neurologists, nurses, and other members of the interdisciplinary team.
 They also participate in discharge planning focused on the medical needs of the child.

 Outpatient nurses are assigned to various areas and possess expert knowledge related to disease entities, medications, and treatment needs of the patients seen.
 The outpatient nurse educates the patient/family regarding specific medications and treatments and serves as a resource to members of the community who are may interact with the patient and family.
 These nurses triage, perform nursing assessments and procedures, and assist with examinations and treatments.
 Additionally, the outpatient nurse provides the patient/family with discharge instructions and/or education materials, and performs medication reconciliation with patients as part of the triage and discharge process.
-Each of these nurses has an expertise in a variety of pediatric disabilities and possesses autonomous roles that are integral to the success of the patient’s visit.
+Each of these nurses has an expertise in a variety of developmental disabilities and possesses autonomous roles that are integral to the success of the patient’s visit.
 Certified nurse practitioners provide care to patients in many of the outpatient clinics.
-They evaluate children and manage the specialty care needs of the child and family.
+They evaluate the patient and manage the specialty care needs of the patient and family.

 Day Hospital (Specialized Transition Program - STP)